cybertec-postgresql/pgwatch/docs/docker_installation.rst

 Following images are regularly pushed to `Docked Hub <https://hub.docker.com/u/cybertec>`_:

-*cybertec/pgwatch2*
-  The original pgwatch2 "batteries-included" image with InfluxDB metrics storage.
-Just insert connect infos to your database via the admin Web UI (or directly into the Config DB) and then turn to the pre-defined Grafana dashboards to analyze DB health and performance.

 *cybertec/pgwatch2-postgres*
   Exactly the same as previous, but metrics are also stored in PostgreSQL - thus needs more disk space.
 But in return you get more "out of the box" dashboards, as the power of standard SQL gives more complex visualization options.

-*cybertec/pgwatch2-nonroot*
-  Same components as for the original *cybertec/pgwatch2* image, but no "root" user is used internally, so it can also be launched in security restricted environments like OpenShift.
-Limits ad-hoc troubleshooting and "in container" customizations or updates though, but this is the standard for orchestrated cloud environments - you need to fix the image and re-deploy.

 *cybertec/pgwatch2-daemon*
   A light-weight image containing only the metrics collection daemon / agent, that can be integrated into the monitoring